krzemienski/awesome-from-stars/README.md

 * [reHackable/awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable): A curated list of projects related to the reMarkable tablet
 * [lukasz-madon/awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job): A curated list of awesome remote jobs and resources.
 Inspired by https://github.com/vinta/awesome-python
 * [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos): A curated list of GitHub Repositories full of FREE Resources.
-* [emptymalei/awesome-research](https://github.com/emptymalei/awesome-research): :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]
+* [emptymalei/awesome-research](https://github.com/emptymalei/awesome-research): :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is deprecated.
+Instead, I maintain all the contents using the following website]
 * [lyfeyaj/awesome-resources](https://github.com/lyfeyaj/awesome-resources): Awesome resources for coding and learning: open source projects, websites, books e.g.
 * [shahednasser/awesome-resources](https://github.com/shahednasser/awesome-resources): :sunglasses: List of helpful resources added by the community for the community!
 * [marmelab/awesome-rest](https://github.com/marmelab/awesome-rest): A collaborative list of great resources about RESTful API architecture, development, test, and performance